kissorjeyabalan/multiplayer-quiz-game/README.md

 - [redux] - For handling state across multiple components.
 It just makes syncing up things so seamless.
 It's definitely a must have for react projects.
 - [react-redux] -  A bunch of binders that simplifies connecting redux
 - [redux-thunk] - So far, it's my favorite middleware for redux.
 Lifesaver for asynchronous calls, and allowed me to simplify and reuse my actions everywhere.
+- [redux-devtools-extension] - Very useful development plugin.
+I've left it in the code, and haven't disabled it as the code isn't for production.
+This tool allowed me to debug my app a lot easier, when there was something wrong with the state, I could count on this plugin to tell me where something might have gone wrong.
+It supports hotreload, and playing back redux actions and when a bunch of dispatches are triggered simultaneously, it's timetravel feature to go back in time and look at states was very helpful.
 ### Known issues
 In interest of time, I haven't had the possibility to fix these issues.
 However, I am aware that these are there - and would fix them if I had more time.